 In Right or Wrong Saiers depicts the fall of Napoleon and return of the Bourbon's through words and mathematics.
 Events depicted include Bonaparte's defeat by the 6th and 7th Coaltitions and his exile at Elba.
 Even the theory that he died due to arsenic poisoning from the green paint (Scheele) in his St Helena prison are addressed in the piece.
+And the math points to the volatile nature of France during this period through the lens and experiences of an iconic mathematician named Augustin Louis Cauchy.
 One element in this piece is an original letter by Napoleon from 1807 trapped in a bourbon bottle.
 Conspicuously absent from the piece is the use of braille.
 To the left of where the painting is hung a wall space similar in size to the painting should be left blank.

 ORIGINAL ART BASEL (MIAMI)

 Original Art Basel (Miami) addresses the question of mathematical beauty by abstractly portraying the Basel Problem.
 Having withstood the assaults of the greatest mathematicians in the world for almost 100 years before Euler's solution, the Basel problem was both a very natural series to study and a difficult one.
 The solution to the Basel Problem, π^2/6, is spelled out in colorful braille-based abstraction (Euler went Blind in his 50s).
 The area of each circle represents the value of each of the first 13 terms of the infinite series defining the problem, i.e., the area of the circles approximates the braille number they spell out.
 The notes scribbled throughout the piece are all relevant to the problem, and its generalization, the Zeta function (an extremely important mathematical function).